ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/upload.md

 - "empty_xp_sel" -- the X-Plane version selection string is empty.
 - "long_xp_sel" -- the X-Plane version selection string is too long.
 - "invalid_xp_sel" -- the X-Plane version selection string is invalid.
+- "list_not_arr" -- either of the lists provided (or both lists) are not arrays.
+- "too_many_deps" -- too many dependencies provided.
+- "too_many_incs" -- too many incompatibilities provided.
 - "vesion_exists" -- the package with the given identifier already has the specified version.

 ## `403` Response